Foundations for successful data projects

 Most organizations have developed processes and practices for data management and development of large software projects.
 While many of these processes and practices are still relevant and valuable, the dramatic growth in volume and variety of data, along with new tools to manage this data, have caused these same organizations to struggle to adapt to this new landscape.
 This includes understanding how to evaluate new data management systems, how to properly staff projects to ensure success, how to properly evaluate and manage risks when working with these new management systems, and so on.

-In this tutorial, we’ll share guidelines and practices to provide a path through the process of developing data projects, from planning to implementation.
-This includes topics like:
+Ted Malaska and Jonathan Seidman detail guidelines and best practices to provide a path through the process of developing data projects from planning to implementation.

-After taking this tutorial, you’ll come away with insights on managing and delivering your own successful data projects based on the presenters years of experience working with multiple companies and customers.
+You’ll come away with insights on managing and delivering your own successful data projects based on Ted and Jonathan’s years of experience working with multiple companies and customers.

 Materials or downloads needed in advance